bartcortooms/task-manager.nvim/README.md

 ## Overview

 This task manager helps you organize your work when a single Jira ticket requires changes across multiple repositories.
-It creates isolated workspaces for each task using git worktrees, with automatic session restoration via Claude Code integration.
+It creates isolated workspaces for each task using git worktrees.

 ## How It Works